 In some cases, athletes simply need a break from the strenuous demands placed on specific parts of the body.

 Again, athletic trainers tap the strong relationships they've formed, including with coaches.

 "The coach will want that athlete back, but sometimes they need to know they're not ready," says Scallin Perez.
 In turn, coaches have to be able to trust the athletic trainer will push the athlete.

 The relationships among athletic trainers, athletes and coaches is so vital that colleges often use their athletic trainers in their recruitment efforts.

 Though athletic trainers are knowledgeable about nutrition, mental health and exercise physiology, they know when to call in the specialists.

 "You're trying to work collaboratively for the betterment of that athlete," Scallin Perez says.

-Athletic trainers at Florida Hospital are connected with our seamless network of care.
+Athletic trainers at AdventHealth are connected with our seamless network of care.
 Our comprehensive approach includes some or all of the following services:

 - Speech pathologists